 A simple service for hosting samples of formatted text, at unique URLs, to be shared freely on the internet.
 Lightweight, useful, and clean.

 Need to sign up for a sketchy service but don’t want to submit your real email to an endless torrent of spam?
 Mailinator lets you create unique, disposable inboxes which delete themselves after a few days.

 Want to try a service but don’t want to give them your data or set up an account?
-Bugmenot lets users create shared profiles for accessing websites that can be used disposably, and without revealing personal information.
+BugMeMot lets users create shared profiles for accessing websites and then disposed, without revealing personal information.